-Fuel reduction is well short of the Victoria bushfires royal commission recommendation of at least 5 per cent of the forest per annum on average.
-Fuel reduction has averaged 1.6 per cent per annum since the introduction of the Safer Together policy in 2015.

-FFMV has failed to meet its own risky fuel-driven fire risk targets in five districts every year for the last five years. metropolitan, Yarra, Latrobe, Midlands and Ovens.
+The report indicates that fuel reduction is well short of the Victoria bushfires royal commission recommendation of at least 5 per cent of the forest per annum on average and that fuel reduction has averaged 1.6 per cent per annum since the introduction of the Safer Together policy in 2015.
+FFMV has failed to meet its own risky fuel-driven fire risk targets in five districts every year for the last five years: metropolitan, Yarra, Latrobe, Midlands and Ovens.
 Three of these - metro, Yarra and Midlands - expose outer Melbourne to a catastrophic scenario worse than Los Angeles in 2025 and East Kilmore in 2009.
 Minister, the action I seek is a return to the fuel load reduction targets required by the VBRC.
-But despite being below target for many years in five districts, FFMV completed only 67 per cent of its planned fuel reduction and only 26 per cent of its priority fuel reduction over the last two years.
-Some priority.
+But despite being below target for many years in five districts, FFMV completed only 67 per cent of its planned fuel reduction and only 26 per cent of its priority fuel reduction over the last two years - some priority.